nikhilkuria/deckset-slides/vc/vc.md

 * _How do we make it reactive_ - Kafka to Kinesis
 * _How do we store the data in AWS_ - Aurora RDS

+^ Most tables are already streamed out

+^ sps toolkit (platform) used to sink

+^ Store, Aurora RDS vs Dynamo DB

+^ Example of how one milestone builds knowledge for the next

 ---

 # and ....